123456789_123456789_123456789_123456789_123456789_

 if group_fields.size == 1 && group_fields.first.respond_to?(:to_sym)

-association = klass._reflect_on_association(group_fields.first)
+association = model._reflect_on_association(group_fields.first)

 associated = association && association.belongs_to? # only count belongs_to associations